PROJECT: Agriculture, Vulnerability and Adaptation (AVA) – A methodology for measuring the vulnerability of the agriculture sector

 - To generate a list of lessons about the process that may be used in other analyses of vulnerability including the National Adaptation Plan for the agricultural sector headed by the National Planning Department.

 - Outcome 1: Analysis of vulnerability of agricultural sector in the Upper Basin of the Cauca River.

 - Outcome 2: Synthesis of the principal results of the vulnerability analysis.

 - Outcome 3: Online platform www.ava-cdkn.co

 - Other outcomes: Policy Recommendations; Lessons Learned document.

 - Direct Beneficiaries: Ministry of Agriculture and Rural Development, National Planning Department, Ministry of the Environment and Sustainable Development, the IDEAM, municipalities in the department covered in the study and primary agricultural associations.

-- Indirect Beneficiaries: Peasant communities and ethnic minorities, academics and research organizations.
+- Indirect Beneficiaries: Rural communities and ethnic minorities, academics and research organisations.

 Executing agencies: University of Cauca, CIAT, University of Caldas and Cenicafé.